Perched in the mountains of southern Lebanon overlooking the Litani River is the small town of Zawter.

 After driving about 15 minutes south, we passed the first rupture created by an Israeli rocket on the left, relatively small hole the size of a car with all the rubble long cleared away.

+The bridges and overpasses stand with huge sections ripped from their arches one after the next after the next.
+Some places the roads have already been repaved, and almost the entire drive the rubble has been removed from the roads.
+The pavement surrounding each targeted part of the road is also pocked with potholes created from the blasts.
+There are also several with significant damage that have yet to collapse.
 In some places the extent of the destruction made the road impassable and cars would be diverted into the oncoming stream of traffic (normally a two or three-lane road in each direction) but there are no official markers designating this to the drivers in either direction.
 Once we had to leave the main road entirely and make our way through town to detour around a missing section of the road, then we were back on our way.

 As we approached Saida, the multi-lane overpass to the right hung in the most mangled of all the bridges along the road, a spider-web of twisted metal with concrete chunks of all sizes dangling in the air.
 We would drive for a while on clear, functioning roads and then suddenly hit traffic as people slowed to inch around a large crater blown into the center of the road, crawling along the edge of the remaining pavement.